Embedded-Chiangdi/Data_structure_c_programming/README.md

 # Data_structure_c_programming
 This Project is a self-study practice for myself only.
-Daily Practice of date structure and algorightmsm.
+Daily Practice of date structure and algorithms.
 ** KEEPING DOING, KEEPING PRACTICING**
 # Infos
 This Practice Project is base on book Algorithms in C